kadirarli/giteSoftWP/README.md

 5. "Unite (v2.0.2) Wordpress Theme" is downloaded, uploaded and the necessary plugin (CPT Bootstrap Carousel) were installed.

 6. Child Theme is created for Unite WP Theme and activated.

+7. Type of post named "Films" is added.